 The roadmap should include key performance indicators for everything to be undertaken in the transformation process.
 The KPIs need to be specific and measurable.
 A good example would be ‘cutting operational expenses by 10% in the next 12 months’ or ‘increasing revenue by 20% in 2 years.’

 Similarly, budgets for the transformation process need to be made after thorough research.
 They need to be detailed and a result of discussions with relevant people within the company.

-If this is the first time your company is rolling out a major digital transformation program, you will need the support of key internal stakeholders.
+If this is the first time leading a major digital transformation program, you will need the support of key internal stakeholders.
 Identifying the right stakeholders is crucial.These are the managers and front-line employees who will execute the transformation plan.
 In most cases, influential people will be departmental heads and team leaders within the company.

 The top leadership should include these influential people in planning as early as possible.
 Inclusion sends a message of transparency.
 High-performing companies have a higher degree of transparency regarding change implementation.

 Once these leaders are identified, the company needs to invest in them through training before assigning them any responsibility.
 The training does not always need to be technical.
 However, they need to understand why the company is pursuing digital transformation.
 Once the actual transformation begins, these stakeholders may then be assigned roles to supervise the transition.
 Often these stakeholders are project or department heads or Business Analysts.

 There needs to be a clear strategy on how engagement with these stakeholders will translate to influence over the rest of the staff members.
 In most cases, a series of memos and newsletters keeps employees in the know over upcoming changes and developments in the company.
 By using Olive, all stakeholders and survey respondents (including C suite) have transparency into each stage of the project along with overarching goals.